bfutrell70/my-fake-api/README.md

 then read when performing API requests.

 I have also included `Angular HTTP Playbook.postman_collection.json`, which is an exported collection of API calls from Postman that tests the API endpoints for this project.

+### November 13, 2025
+To make it easier to access image URLs directly in API calls, I set up CORS to allow the URL `http://localhost:4200` to access it.
+This is the default URL for Angular projects.